 - (a) The Group enters into commitments in the ordinary course of business for major capital expenditures, primarily in connection with its network expansion programs.
-Outstanding capital expenditure commitments amounted to SR 3,059 million as at September 30, 2016 (2015: SR 3,942 million). - (b) Certain lands and buildings, for use in the Group's operations, are leased under operating lease commitments expiring at various future dates. - (c) One of the subsidiaries has an agreement to invest in a fund aiming to improve the telecommunication and internet environment for US\$ 300 million (equivalent to SR 1,125 million).
+Outstanding capital expenditure commitments amounted to SR 4,423 million as at December 31, 2016 (2015: SR 3,501 million). - (b) Certain parcels of land and buildings for use in the Group's operations are leased under operating lease commitments expiring at various future dates. - (c) One of the subsidiaries of the Group has an agreement to invest in a fund aiming to improve the telecommunication and internet environment for US\$ 300 million (equivalent to SR 1,125 million).